HobbyChop/PadMe-DS/README.md

 - **Chord pads** ring the centre panel.
 Tap to play; drag between pads to retrigger.
 - **Three XY pads** across the top morph the chord, splatter, and bass timbres (X = FM ratio, Y = FM depth).
-- **ADSR plot** sits below the XY pads.
-Drag the three handles to draw the envelope.
+- **Envelope box** sits below the XY pads and edits a full ADSR for each of the three sources.
+Pick which with the colour-coded **C / S / B tabs** (top-right);
+  drag the active envelope's three handles.
+The other two show as faint reference curves so they can't be grabbed by accident.
 - **Feedback faders** (right of the ADSR) set the FM self-feedback for chord, splatter, and bass.
 - **Function row:** a 3-fader **volume mixer**, a **MOD / RATE** control, a